 An historical survey of rhetorical theory as it relates to written texts, beginning with classical rhetoric but with special emphasis on the twentieth century.

-Prerequisite(s): WRIT 102.
+Prerequisite(s): WRIT 102 or CRTW 201.
 Notes: Intensive Writing course.
 Offered in spring of odd years.